isabella232/conversation-samples/README.md

 # conversation-samples

 This repo is served to provide you some of the examples of how to use Sinch API with other platforms.

 ## What in this repository

-**frontApp** : An integration app which exchanges text messages between front and sinch
+[Node Front integrations](node/front-integrations/) : Integration samples which exchanges text and media messages between [front](https://frontapp.com) and [Sinch](https://developer.sinch.com).

-**frontAppRichMessaging**: An integration app which exchange text and image messages between front and sinch.